NicholasLund5/chat-app/README.md

 ## License

 Distributed under the MIT License.
-See `license.txt` for more information.
+See `LICENSE` for more information.